 For much of his early career, Brooker was a realist.
 His transition to abstraction was gradual.

 Brooker: When my son was born, I did a series of paintings about him.
 But they were still semi-abstract.
-You could recognize shapes, you could recognize sort of sky.
-But they all had bands around it that were restrictive.
+You could recognize shapes, you could recognize a sort of sky, but they all had bands around it that were restrictive.
 And that restriction was not only a question of a device for composition, it was about how I felt as a person in this country.